 Oh man…I’m going to have a go at talking about the real world here.
 This is scary.
 I’m not convinced I have enough substance to deal with this kind of thing.
 Here we go though, I’ll give it a shot.

-I also do not belittle or disparage anyone who uses ‘woman writer’ as part of or all of their writing identity.
+I do not disparage anyone who uses ‘woman writer’ as part of or all of their writing identity.
 Your writing identity choses you, not the other way round.
 You write for a reason, because of what you want to say and who you want to be.
 So, whatever that is for every individual writer is totally up to them, and I praise them for using it to make them strong.

 Hence the whole J. S. Collyer thing and initially being reluctant to put my picture up in the About Me section.

 BUT.
 Having said that, when I did come across this call for submissions for an edition of the SciFi and Fantasy Lightspeed Magazine to be entitled ‘Women Destroy Science Fiction‘, well, quite simply, it just sounded like too much damn fun not to have a go.
-And not because I want to overhaul writing identity, but just because, on this occasion, I am glad that my plumbing allows me to contribute to something which sounds like it could be a lot of fun.

 And if I manage to strike some points for the V-team along the way, that’s probably as far as I’ll actively go in this particular campaign (apart from trying to be the best writer I can and therefore proving the doubters wrong by proxy), but it’s an added bonus.
 Because, as much as I don’t wish people to rush and read my work/buy books/follow my blog/book me for conferences (maybe one day!) simply because, ooooh, female writer, shiny!
 Neither do I wish people to deliberately not buy them for the very same reason.
 (It happens).